relaycorp/relaynet-courier-android/README.md

 ## Architecture

-The app follows clean architecture principals.
+The app follows clean architecture principles.
 Domain logic is separated from external elements such as UI and data.
 The main components / layers / packages are:

  - `domain` - Domain logic, with one class per use-case